B29 Sympt/complt lymph/immune other (ICD-10:R59.9)

 Symptoms

-• Swollen lymph nodes: Enlarged lymph nodes that may be tender to the touch[6].
+• Swollen lymph nodes: Enlarged, tender, or painless lymph nodes that may be localized or generalized[6]

-• Generalized itching: Persistent itching without a known cause[10].
+• Generalized itching: Persistent pruritus without identifiable skin conditions[10]

-• Skin rashes: Abnormal skin changes or eruptions.
+• Skin rashes: Abnormal skin changes or eruptions that may indicate immune dysfunction[11]

-• Muscle weakness: Reduced strength or ability to perform physical tasks.
+• Muscle weakness: Reduced muscle strength affecting daily activities[13]

 Causes

-• Infections: Viral, bacterial, or fungal infections can affect the lymphatic and immune systems.
+• Infections: Viral (EBV, CMV, HIV), bacterial (streptococcal, staphylococcal), or fungal infections affecting lymphatic and immune systems[15]

-• Autoimmune disorders: Conditions where the immune system mistakenly attacks healthy cells and tissues.
+• Autoimmune disorders: Systemic lupus erythematosus, rheumatoid arthritis, and other conditions where the immune system attacks healthy tissues[16]

-• Environmental factors: Exposure to certain toxins or pollutants can impact immune function.
+• Environmental factors: Exposure to toxins, chemicals, or radiation that can impair immune function[19]

 Diagnostic Steps